AldeRoberge/AldeRoberge/README.md

 ----

 <h2>🔭 These Days...</h2>
 I'm working at Ville de Val-d'Or as a digital creation consultant in the communications team. 🔥

-<h2>🔭 Past</h2>

-I have been involved in programming and game design for many years, starting around 2010 or so.

 <table>
   <tr>